23W-INCO/measlesdata-xginevra/README.md

 # TODOS:

--> TODO: - create a devcontainer as soon as the codespaces is reseted.
+-> TODO: <br> - create a devcontainer as soon as the codespaces is reseted.
 - add a function to main.py that automatically puts an uploaded compatible  json file into the database file to load data from there <br>
 ------
 - ### Who is your key user group?
 What are your users trying to achieve/understand/ inquire?